NO Subcontractor Hassles.

 Galvanized pipe was manufactured and installed between 1880 and 1960, and is made of a steel tubing dipped in a coat of zinc.
 Iron oxide (rust) develops on the inner walls of the pipe, and contaminates the water it channels.
 Rust can cause low or uneven water pressure, discolored water, bad tasting water, and can stain porcelain in sinks, toilets, and showers.
 It is NOT healthy for consumption.

-Hydronic Heating systems have been commonly installed using faulty pipe systems – including Polybutylene, Kitec, Copper, Entran, and more.
-Our team has completed 2000+ successful Hydronic Heat pipe replacements to date.
+Hydronic Heating systems have commonly been installed using faulty piping systems – including Polybutylene, Kitec, Copper, Entran, and more.
+Our team has completed 2200+ successful Hydronic Heat pipe replacements to date.
 We install in-floor, staple-up, register based systems, & more.

 “I can’t say enough good things about Replumb Specialties.
 Working in the multifamily world the impact a project like a replumb can have on a community cannot be understated.
 Replumb Specialties, on more than one occasion, has turned what could have been a nightmare experience into a show on how professionalism and caring can impact a project of this nature.
 They truly outshine their competitors by providing top notch service with unquestioned expertise.
 Not only did their team shoulder the weight of executing the replumbs and all that is entailed in that scope, but they also helped take on the responsibility of the logistics involved with tenant communication and scheduling needs.
 From pre-project community meetings, to door-to-door interactions, this team is amazing.
 They even provided an on-call tech to help resolve any unforeseen issues that could arrive.
 To add a cherry on top, once you’ve decided to use their services, you will find that not only is this a great company to work with but it is also filled with great people and you will be glad that you had a chance to encounter a team like this.”